Castle of Burgos: Semaphore line

 The Castle of Burgos played a key role in the communication system with the semaphore line devised in Spain in the 19th century.
 In the province of Burgos there are still remains, in various states of preservation, of the many towers that were built to communicate between the center of the peninsula and the north.
 The Castle of Burgos was position 27 of the Line of Castile that connected Madrid with Irun.

 Recent times

-The castle was used sporadically during the Carlist Wars and also during the Civil War of 1936, the antiaircraft defense of the city being based within the walls.
+The castle was used sporadically during the Carlist Wars and also during the Spanish Civil War, the anti-aircraft defense of the city being based within the walls.

 Between the years 1955 and 1958 some attempts at reconstruction were made.

 In the last archaeological excavation (1985) the deep well and its spiral stairs were discovered.
 A team of speleologists mapped the interior of the well (also known as Cueva del Moro).
 They descended to 61 meters noting the great constructive ashlar and its various ramifications.
 A great piece of Medieval engineering.
 Subsequently, a cistern under the main courtyard was also discovered.

 A digital reconstruction has been made on the basis of one of the engravings of the work "Civitatis Orbi Terrarum" of 1576.